achyutganti/achyutganti.github.io/home/about.md

 I watch [Key and Peele](https://www.youtube.com/channel/UCdN4aXTrHAtfgbVG9HjBmxQ) for fun and [Last Week Tonight](https://www.youtube.com/user/LastWeekTonight) with John Oliver for more fun. [r/aww](https://reddit.com/r/aww) and [r/mildlyinteresting](https://reddit.com/r/mildlyinteresting) are also a couple favorites.

+I love Indian and Thai food, and regularly order spice level 10 at restaurants I go to.
 My hobbies include learning about random tidbits of CS trivia, browsing Reddit, and carefully curating my Spotify playlists.